NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 For those who are interested, this is the detailed description of the Transition console applications including the current one.
 There are methods to use the program set from the command line; those details are not included in this document but available from EnergyPlus Support group.

 TransitionV6-0-0-to-V7-0-0.exe is the current transition program that is distributed with the V7.0 release.
-It uses several important files that are included in the main “EnergyPlus” folder.
+It uses several important files that are included in the main "EnergyPlus" folder.

 Table 28.
 Transition files for current release